cjl85/cjl85.github.io/BlackJack/README.md

 The player is always first to act against the dealer.

-Player has to decide whether to HIT (Add one card to your hand) or to STAY.
+Player has to decide whether to HIT (Add one extra card to your hand) or to STAY.

 The player can continue HITTING until they want to STAY.